-- 7. Prior to commencement of development: - (a) Existing hedges and trees shall be cut back to provide 160 metres sightlines, from three metres setback, in each direction at the entrance to the site, to the written satisfaction of the planning authority. - (b) The developer shall provide a 'Stop' sign and markings at the access point and advance signage to the development to the written satisfaction of the planning authority.
+- 7. Prior to the commencement of development: - (a) Existing hedges and trees shall be cut back to provide 160m sightlines, from 3m setback, in each direction at the entrance to the site, to the written satisfaction of the planning authority. - (b) The applicant shall provide a 'Stop' sign and markings at the access point and advance signage to the development, to the written satisfaction of the planning authority.